-On March 26, 2021, the Corporate Recovery and Tax Incentive for Enterprise (CREATE) Bill was approved and signed into law by the country's President.
-Under the CREATE Law, the RCIT of domestic corporations was revised from 30% to 25% or 20% depending on the amount of total assets or total amount of taxable income.
-In addition, the MCIT was changed from 2% to 1% of gross income for a period of three years.
-The changes in the income tax rates retrospectively became effective beginning July 1, 2020 but was applied in 2021.
+Under the Corporate Recovery and Tax Incentives for Enterprises (CREATE) law, domestic corporations shall be subjected to 25% or 20% RCIT depending on the amount of total assets or total amount of taxable income.
+In addition, MCIT shall be computed at 1% of gross income for a period of three (3) years.
+The changes in the income tax rates became effective beginning July 1, 2020.
+Starting July 1, 2023, MCIT shall be computed at 2% of gross income.